Hadokane/CI_PP1_Oversights/README.md

 This would be invaluable research as it would allow me to confirm:
 - What works visually?
 (Design, colours, typography, etc.)
 - What provided a good user experience?
 (Navigation methods, buttons, interactivity, etc.)
 - How did they meet relevant user needs?
+(Offered features.)
 - What had they done to set/achieve culturally appropriate content?
 (In this case, the culture of Rock Music as shown in imagery, design, layout etc.)

 I examined the following pages: